carmaa/inception/README.md

 Inception requires:

+ * Hardware:
      * Attacker machine: Linux or Mac OS X (host / attacker machine) with a FireWire or Thunderbolt interface, or an ExpressCard/PCMCIA expansion port.
        Linux is currently recommended due to buggy firewire interfaces on OS X
      * Victim machine: A FireWire or Thunderbolt interface, or an ExpressCard/PCMCIA expansion port

-Installation
-------------

-For now you should be able to run the tool without any installation except dependencies on Mac OS X and Linux distros.
-Check out the README file in `libforensic1394` for installation and FireWire pro-tips.

-### Dependencies
+ * Software:
      * Python 3
      * git
      * gcc (incl. g++)
      * cmake
+     * pip (for automatic resolution of dependencies)
      * [libforensic1394] [3]
      * msgpack

- * pip (for automatic resolution of dependencies)
+Installation
+------------

 On Debian-based distributions the installation command lines can be summarized
 as:

-    sudo apt-get install git cmake python3 g++
+    sudo apt-get install git cmake g++ python3 python3-pip

-On OS X, you can install the tool dependencies with [homebrew] [4]:
+On OS X, you can install the tool requirements with [homebrew] [4]:

     brew install git cmake python3

-After installing the dependencies, download and install libforensic1394:
+After installing the requirements, download and install libforensic1394:

     git clone git://git.freddie.witherden.org/forensic1394.git
     cd forensic1394